Optibodies™ – A series of monoclonal antibodies for immunohistochemistry

-Our top-performing Optibodies™
+The top-performing Optibodies™

-We want you to experience the high quality of our Optibodies™ and we want to make it easy for you.
-Check out the images and the protocols for our Desmin, MSH6, Pan Cytokeratin, EpCAM, and Napsin A, all CE/IVD marked.
+We want you to experience the high quality of Optibodies™ and we want to make it easy for you.
+Check out the images and the protocols for Desmin, MSH6, Pan Cytokeratin, EpCAM, and Napsin A, all CE/IVD marked.
 We have protocols for Ventana Benchmark Ultra and Dako Omnis if you want to test them in your own lab.

 MSH6 (MutS Homolog 6) is a member of DNA mismatch repair system and it is associated with certain colon cancer, colorectal cancer, and endometrial cancer.
-Loss of MSH6 expression can be visualized in these cancer types by our MSH6 antibody (clone BSR100)
+Loss of MSH6 expression can be visualized in these cancer types by the MSH6 antibody (clone BSR100)